Kira-NT/HotAvalonia/src/HotAvalonia.Extensions/README.md

 ## Usage

 This library is distributed in the form of source code, intended to be included in the compilation context of consuming projects.
-While this approach makes it quite a bit less portable, since the same logic must be re-implemented again and again across different languages *(e.g., C#, F#, VB)*, it is also the best possible solution for our goals: it allows for a dynamic, easily extensible codebase that consumers can use and modify as needed, with or without referencing [`HotAvalonia.Core`](https://github.com/Kira-NT/HotAvalonia/blob/HEAD/src/HotAvalonia.Core), depending on their context.
+While this approach makes it quite a bit less portable, since the same logic must be re-implemented again and again across different languages *(i.e., C#, F#, VB)*, it is also the best possible solution for our goals: it allows for a dynamic, easily extensible codebase that consumers can use and modify as needed, with or without referencing [`HotAvalonia.Core`](https://github.com/Kira-NT/HotAvalonia/blob/HEAD/src/HotAvalonia.Core), depending on their context.

 ### AvaloniaHotReloadExtensions